piroor/tweet.sh/README.md

  * Parameters
    * `-c`: maximum number of messages to be fetched.
 10 by default.
-   * `-s`: the id of the last message already known.
-If you specify this option, only messages newer than the given id will be fetched.
  * Standard output
    * [A JSON string of events for direct messages](https://developer.twitter.com/en/docs/direct-messages/sending-and-receiving/api-reference/list-events).
  * Example

    ~~~
    $ ./tweet.sh fetch-direct-messages -c 20
-   $ ./tweet.sh fetch-dm -c 10 -s 0123456789
    $ ./tweet.sh get-direct-messages -c 20
-   $ ./tweet.sh get-dm -c 10 -s 0123456789
    ~~~

 ### `direct-message` (`dm`): sends a DM.